Secularism: History

-Secularism in practice has existed since ancient times.
-In societies such as Ancient Greece, a limited secularism was practiced in which religion was not involved in governance, though it was still prevalent in public life.
-Muslim-majority secular states existed during the Islamic Golden Age.
+Secularism and "secular" is a Western concept that is not universal across cultures, languages, or history.
+The term "secularism" was coined in 1851 in Britain.
+In societies such as Ancient Greece, a limited secularism was practised in which religion was not involved in governance, though it was still prevalent in public life.

+Secularism's origins can be traced to the Bible itself and fleshed out throughout Christian history into the modern era.
+The "Secular" is a part of the Christian church's history, which even has secular clergy, since the medieval period.
+The distinction between secular and religious law was emphasized in the Late Antique and early medieval West.
+Secular and religious entities could be distinguished in the medieval period, but coexisted and interacted naturally.
+Significant contributions to principles used in modern secularism came from prominent theologians and Christian writers such as St. Augustine, William of Ockham, Marsilius of Padua, Martin Luther, Roger Williams, John Locke and Talleyrand.

+In Europe, secularism emerged as a formal ideology in the early modern period.
+Due to functional differentiation, religion changed from being the predominant lens through which reality was interpreted to providing only an alternative explanatory approach.

 In 1636, Roger Williams founded the Providence Plantations as a settlement with total freedom of religion, in present-day Rhode Island.
 Secular ideas were strongly challenged by religious leaders and the Catholic Church in particular, causing a religious culture war.
 During the American Revolution, Thomas Jefferson and James Madison incorporated the ideas of John Locke into the government of the United States, including his secularism, though a true secular state was not achieved until the 20th century.
 French secularism in the Age of Enlightenment was based on Gallicanism, which emphasised state supremacy, as well as anti-clericalism and materialism.
 Revolutionary France opposed Catholic influence in the country, and it briefly replaced Christianity with the deistic Cult of Reason.